Terminal Operations

 - No real-time authorization

-- Declined cards not caught until batch
+- Declined cards aren't caught until the batch settles

 - Higher fraud exposure

-- Data loss if terminal fails
+- Data loss if the terminal fails before it uploads

 Settings:

-- Set maximum offline transaction amount (low)
+- Set a low maximum offline transaction amount

-- Set maximum offline transaction count (low)
+- Set a low maximum offline transaction count

 Quick Diagnostic Steps

-- Check connection status in terminal menu
+- Check connection status in the terminal menu

-- Check router/modem if WiFi
+- Check the router/modem if it's on WiFi

-- Check cellular signal if LTE
+- Check cellular signal if it's on LTE

 Employee Access and Training